stevenorcun/common-css-lib/README.md

 The library is for all the common styles that will be used in all micro frontend projects.

-Inside the build folder there is all the compiled sass from the entry point "src/index.scss" To use this complied style (all the classes defined etc...) we just need to import it in others projects.

 Example of use:

 ```javascript